pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 # Upgrade Notes

+## 10.5.13
+- [FieldDefinition] The `isEqual` method inside the `SimpleComparisonTrait` is now strict.
+The `isEqual` method checks if a string has changed before saving it to the DB.
+  If your custom FieldDefinition implements the `SimpleComparisonTrait`, please check if it's still working with the new `isEqual` comparison mode.
+  These changes currently affect the following fields: `password`, `input`, `wysiwyg` and `textarea`.

 ## 10.5.10
 - [DataObject] Deprecated: Loading non-Concrete objects with the Concrete class will not be possible in Pimcore 11.